-If you’re looking to build a powerful gaming PC capable of maxing games out in 1440p for $1200, we have some options for you!
+If you're looking to build a powerful gaming PC easily capable of maxing games out in 1440p for $1200, we have some options for you!
 Finding high end graphics cards at a reasonable price has made many of the builds difficult to fit in our budget so we have done our best to wittle the list down.
-The powerful RTX 3060 is well-equipped to handle 1440p gaming and it’s seriously going to blow your mind when paired with the brand new Ryzen 5 2600!
+The powerful RTX 3060 is well-equipped to handle 1440p gaming and it's seriously going to blow your mind when paired with the AMD R5 2600 and 16GB of 3000MHz DDR4 RAM!

 This build is exactly what you’re looking for if you want to build a strong PC capable of delivering smooth, immersive gameplay AND being able to tackle some streaming and things like that.
 When it comes to this build, there really aren’t many ways it could be improved upon without spending a lot more.

 Without drawing this introduction out any longer, let’s get down to the build!